althafvly/AmlogicKitchen/README.md

 - Ignore some errors with dtb (some conditions are missing), decompiling/compiling dtb should work fine.
 - This tool is tested only in some firmwares and devices.
 - Theres no guarantee that packed flashable zips or amlogic images will flash successfully.
+- This tool is meant to run on windows (10 and 11) or linux (tested on Ubuntu 20) machines only.
+Even if it's working in any other platform, we can't guarantee full functionality.
+(Most of the binaries are compiled for linux x86_64 and windows 64bit - using gnuwin64 and cygwin)

 # Disclaimer: